 Western Australian Building Commission (WABC) Standards and Roles

 The Western Australian Building Commission (WABC) sets the core regulatory framework for roller shutter compliance in Perth under the Building Act WA.
 This framework defines statutory requirements for safety, construction, and operational standards that property owners and installers must follow.
+In practical terms, the WABC helps determine whether a project needs approval, who can certify it, and what evidence must be retained for audit purposes.

 “The WABC fosters compliance by providing clear guidelines and enforcing mandatory inspections to guarantee roller shutter installations meet prescribed standards.” – WABC official publication, 2024